Karen Wilkin: Biography

-Educated at Barnard College (1962) and Columbia University, she was awarded a Woodrow Wilson Fellowship and a Fulbright Scholarship, to Rome.
+Educated at Barnard College and Columbia University, she was awarded a Woodrow Wilson Fellowship and a Fulbright Scholarship to Rome.
 Wilkin has organized numerous exhibitions internationally and is the author of monographs on Stuart Davis, David Smith, Anthony Caro, Kenneth Noland, Helen Frankenthaler, and Hans Hofmann.
-Her recent projects include a Hofmann retrospective for the Naples Art Museum, Naples, Florida, and, with William C. Agee, the introductory essays for the Stuart Davis Catalogue Raisonné.
+Her projects include a Hofmann retrospective for the Naples Art Museum in Naples, Florida, and, with William C. Agee, the introductory essays for Stuart Davis: A Catalogue Raisonné.

 Wilkin met Clement Greenberg in the early 1970s.
-When the Portland Art Museum, Oregon, acquired the critic’s collection, she was asked to contribute the main essay to the catalogue, because of her long friendship with Greenberg and her expertise on his writings, his studio practices, and the artists with whom he was closely associated.
-Recently, she was curator of the Syracuse exhibition “Clement Greenberg: Then and Now” that examines some of the Syracuse painters influenced by Greenberg.
+When the Portland Art Museum in Oregon acquired the critic’s collection, she was asked to contribute the main essay to the catalogue, because of her long friendship with Greenberg and her expertise on his writings, his studio practices, and the artists with whom he was closely associated.
+She was curator of the Company Gallery exhibition “The Mirror Eye: Clement Greenberg in Syracuse” that examines some of the Syracuse painters influenced by Greenberg.
 In 2009 Wilkin curated a posthumous retrospective of the painter Cleve Gray at the Boca Raton Museum of Art.

-Wilkin teaches in the Master of Fine Arts program of the New York Studio School.
-She is the Contributing Editor for Art for the Hudson Review and a regular contributor to The New Criterion, Art in America, The Hopkins Review, and the Wall Street Journal.
+Wilkin is the atelier head of art history at the New York Studio School.
+She is the contributing editor for art for The Hudson Review, an advisory editor for The Hopkins Review, and a regular contributor to The New Criterion and The Wall Street Journal.